Barbara615/mist/docs/use-cases/README.md

 Search (building search index from the filtered stream)

 ### Read More
-Please check out detailed overview and coding tutorial for [Reactive Applications](/docs/use-cases/reactive.md).
+Please check out the detailed overview and coding tutorial for [Reactive Applications](/docs/use-cases/reactive.md).

 ## What's next